ExpressLRS/Docs/docs/software/serial-protocols.md

 ## HoTT Telemetry Notes

-The HoTT Telemetry Serial Protocol allows to connect multiple Graupner HoTT telemetry devices and intends to support the growing community of ELRS enthusiasts flying fixed wing or helicopter models by providing access to commercially available external telemetry devices without the use of flight controllers or DIY data hubs.
+The HoTT Telemetry Serial Protocol allows to connect multiple Graupner HoTT Telemetry devices and intends to support the growing community of ELRS enthusiasts flying fixed wing or helicopter models by providing access to commercially available external telemetry devices without the use of flight controllers or DIY data hubs.

-A typical use case for an electric fixed wing model could make use of a the electric Swiss knife SM Unisens-E to downlink flight battery data like voltage, current, consumed capacity and flight data like altitude, vertical velocity while an electric glider pilot could choose a YGE or Graupner telemetry ESC to downlink flight battery data and a GPS/Vario to downlink flight data like GPS position, GPS speed, GPS (MSL) altitude together with barometric vertical velocity and barometric altitude.
+A typical use case for an electric fixed wing model could make use of a the electric Swiss knife SM Unisens-E to downlink flight battery data like voltage, current, consumed capacity and flight data like altitude, vertical velocity while an electric glider pilot could choose a YGE or Graupner Telemetry ESC to downlink flight battery data and a GPS/Vario to downlink flight data like GPS position, GPS speed, GPS (MSL) altitude together with barometric vertical velocity and barometric altitude.

-HoTT Telemetry example setup - GPS/Vario and Voltage Module connected to ER6:
+HoTT Telemetry example setup - GPS/Vario and Voltage Module connected to a Radiomaster ER6 receiver:

 <figure markdown>
 ![HoTT Telemetry example setup - GPS/Vario and Voltage Module connected to ER6](../assets/images/HoTT-TLM-P1.png)